kishan2107/ECKit/README.md

 ## Download
 You can download it at [SourceForge](http://eckit-framework.sourceforge.net), BitBucket, or GitHub.

+## npm note
+Installing using npm will give you the development version.
+This is not stable.
+Please refrain from using npm to install.

 ## Installation
 To use ECKit, all you have to do is link it to your HTML5 Pages.